mcraig-ibme/visdex/README.md

 ### Per-variable Histograms and KDEs
 Show a histogram per variable.
 Overlaid onto each is a Gaussian Kernel Density Estimate of the variable.
+This only runs and updates when the 'Run KDE analysis' checkbox is ticked - otherwise changes to the rest of the app make no change to the KDEs display.
 (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.gaussian_kde.html).

 ## Exploratory graphs